sletz/pd-faustgen/README.md

 Code generated from dsp files by the LLVM JIT crashes the 32 bit version of the external on Windows.
 The 64 bit version works fine, though.
 Other projects using the Faust LLVM JIT have similar issues, so this is most likely a Win32-specific bug in Faust's LLVM backend or LLVM itself.
 What this means is that you can't use faustgen2~ in 32 bit Pd versions on Windows right now, you'll have to run the 64 bit version instead.

-## Author

-Albert Gräf, Johannes Gutenberg University (JGU) Mainz/Germany, IKM, Music-Informatics department <aggraef at gmail.com>

 ## Credits

-Many thanks are due to Pierre Guillot from CICM (Paris 8) for his awesome faustgen~ external which faustgen2~ is based on.
+Many thanks are due to Pierre Guillot, then at CICM (Paris 8), for his faustgen~ external which faustgen2~ is based on.
 Without Pierre's pioneering work the present version simply wouldn't exist.
 I'd also like to say thanks for his artwork which I shamelessly pilfered for this updated version of the README.